MirceaUngureanu/algorithms-and-data-structures/arrays-and-objects/objects.md

-Objects are a good choice when we don't need order
+Objects are a good choice when we don't need ordered data

 Insertion - O(1)
 Removal - O(1)